Skip to content

 Terminal window

-npx csszyx migrate src/ # migrate all JSX/TSX/HTML under src/
+npx @csszyx/cli migrate src/ # migrate all JSX/TSX/HTML under src/

-npx csszyx migrate --dry-run # preview changes without writing files
+npx @csszyx/cli migrate --dry-run # preview changes without writing files

 Migration logs are written to .csszyx/logs/.
 Add .csszyx/ to .gitignore.